rails/rails/guides/source/rails_application_templates.md

 ### rails_command(command, options = {})

-Runs the supplied task in the Rails application.
+Runs the supplied command in the Rails application.
 Let's say you want to migrate the database:

 ```ruby
 rails_command "db:migrate"
 ```

-You can also run tasks with a different Rails environment:
+You can also run commands with a different Rails environment:

 ```ruby
 rails_command "db:migrate", env: 'production'
 ```

-You can also run tasks as a super-user:
+You can also run commands as a super-user:

 ```ruby
 rails_command "log:clear", sudo: true